superiorankit/Casino/README.md

 ## Original Photo

 To enhance the aesthetics of this page, I have incorporated an original photo.
-You can find the original photo in the "images" directory of this repository.
+You can find the original photo in the "original-images" directory of this repository.

 ![Original Photo](./original-image/original-image.png)